 What Does “Yoroshiku onegaishimasu” Say About Japanese Culture?

 To me, this phrase says a lot about Japanese culture.
 It’s a phrase that is: 1) very formal, and 2) vague.

-Adding this phrase to your vocabulary will not only be impressive, it will help you start off all new relationships with Japanese speakers well.
+Adding this phrase to your daily vocabulary will not only impress the Japanese, it will also help you start off on the right foot with all prospective Japanese friends and associates.